 About the Program

-The program helps the student who has a specific call to ministry develop a practical theology in church leadership.
+The Master of Arts in Pastoral Studies (MAPS) program helps the student who has a specific call to ministry develop a practical theology in church leadership.
 The program prepares graduates to:

 - Study Scripture historically and critically, emphasizing an inductive approach to its interpretation.